-The Russian Arctic Convoy Project and the Friends of the South West Police Heritage Trust – two very significant historical collections
+The Russian Arctic Convoy Project and Friends of the Devon and Cornwall Police Heritage Trust – two very significant historical collections

 Monday 13 May 2019